chrisnoonan98675/site/_posts/2014-11-04-start-upgrade-and-show-status-from-cli.markdown

 ---
-title: Start upgrade and show status from CLI
+title: Start upgrade and show status from the XL Deploy CLI
 categories:
 - xl-deploy
 tags: